samremonte/b1m/documentation.md

 	- How to delete an activity

 - Create Menu

 - Manage users profile
+	- How to add user
+	- How to update user profile
+	- How to delete user

 - Upload personal/ group documents and images
 - Message another member
 - Participate in a forum